Multi-Access-Edge-Computing-Playground/MEC-Sandbox/README.md

 M = cv2.getPerspectiveTransform(the_four_corner_points_of_the_qr_code, dst) # returns a 3x3 matrix
 rotation_vector = R.from_matrix(M).as_rotvec(degrees=True) # returns [Rx,Ry,Rz]
 ```
+(You will find this code context in the above [PyImagesSearch's](https://www.pyimagesearch.com/2014/08/25/4-point-opencv-getperspective-transform-example/) solution)

 When we feed the ```rotation_vector``` Variable to the robot (Universal Robots UR5) we will be able to calibrate the robot to the external camera and even create AR-Applications
 Wrap the whole code into a function that returns
 * the pixel coordinate of the middle of the qr-code